6 min read

 Layer 3: React Server Components Done Right

-Rari implements React Server Components as they were meant to be—true server-side rendering with streaming support:
+rari implements React Server Components as they were meant to be, with true server-side rendering and streaming support:

 // RSC streaming implementation in Rust